It's almost Valentine's Day!! A holiday fraught with two of everyone's most favourite things - waxy chocolates and unfulfilled expectation.

 You get all those skillz down and you, my friend, WILL BE A SUCCESSFUL BLOGGER.

 The tarts are really good and really easy by the way.
 Nothing like a bag of toenails.
-Not even ones that are painted red.

 Enter Valentine's Day, which conveniently and concisely reminds men throughout the world that nothing better assures a woman that she is loved and cared for, than a man coming home from work, pulling a newly purchased Valentine's Day card out of a plastic bag, signing it in front of her and handing it over with a self assured "I got you covered." smile.
 Once a year.